Kava-Labs/kvtool/README.md

 ## Initialization: kvtool testnet

 Note: The current mainnet version of kava is `v0.16.0`.
 To start a local testnet with the current mainnet version use `--kava.configTemplate v0.16`.
-To start a local testnet with the latest v44 version, use `--kava configTemplate master`
+To start a local testnet with the latest unreleased version, use `--kava configTemplate master`

 Option 1:

 The `kvtool testnet bootstrap` command starts a local Kava blockchain as a background docker container called `generated_kavanode_1`.
 The bootstrap command only starts the Kava blockchain and Kava REST server services.

 ```bash
 # Start new testnet
 kvtool testnet bootstrap --kava.configTemplate master
 ```